 Flying ants or Termites

-Although flying ants and termites swarmers look similar because of their color, size, and wings, there are notable differences between flying ants vs. termites.
+Although flying ants and termite swarmers look similar because of their color, size, and wings, there are notable differences between flying ants vs. termites.

 Flying ants have a long, narrow, segmented waist.
 The two wings on each side of their body are of unequal length; the longer wings are clear or smoky in color, toward the anterior of the ant.
 They have bent or elbowed antennae.

 On the other hand, termites have two wings of equal length on each side.
 Unlike flying ants, the termite’s wings break off when they land on the ground.
-They have straight antennae, and the waist is broadly joined.
+Winged termites have straight antennae, and the waist is broadly joined.

 Do flying ants bite or sting?